Rameshwaram, Tamil Nadu

 By Bhavjot Bhasin

-Rameshwaram Temple is believed to have been established by Bhagwan Ram to atone for Brahmahatya (killing of a Brahmin) after defeating Ravana.
-It’s one of the holiest temples in Hinduism.
+The Rameshwaram Temple is thought to have been established by Bhagwan Ram as a means of atoning for Brahmahatya, the act of killing a Brahmin, following his victory over Ravana.
+It is regarded as one of the most sacred temples in Hinduism.

 © HarGharPuja

-According to legend, Hanuman ji was sent to bring a Shiv lingam from Kailash.
-But when he was delayed, Sita created a lingam from sand, known today as Ramlingam.
+According to popular stories Hanuman ji was sent to bring a Shiv lingam from Kailash.
+But when he was delayed Devi Sita created a lingam from sand, known today as Ramlingam.

 © HarGharPuja

-The lingam brought by Hanuman ji, called Vishwalingam, is also worshipped at the temple.
+The lingam brought by Hanuman ji is called Vishwalingam.
+It is also worshipped at the temple.
 Ram instructed that the Vishwalingam be worshipped first, a tradition still followed today.

 © HarGharPuja